xerpi/vita2hos/README.md

     - Note: As long as this file exists you won't be able to use the homebrew menu and instead will always run vita2hos.

       A quick workaround would be to rename the file and restart your Switch.
+      Unfortunately `override_config.ini` doesn't allow multiple `path` entries which is why it has to be done this way.

 3. Copy a PSVita `.velf` to the root of your microSD card and rename it to `test.elf`
 4. Boot (or reboot) your Switch and start any game while holding down `R`